CyberShadow/steamkeyactivator/README.md

 Steam Key Activator
 ===================

+Activates your Steam keys in bulk.

-Activates your Steam keys from HumbleBundle on Steam.
+Can also query and activate all Steam keys from your HumbleBundle account.

+As this uses Steam's new [online key registration form](https://store.steampowered.com/account/registerkey), it does not require a Steam client.

+Works on Windows / Linux / macOS.

 ## Usage